 Driving ethical business practice

-The Qantas Group is committed to complying with all applicable laws and regulations, and to conducting business with the highest levels of ethics and integrity.
+We monitor global developments in governance, laws and business practices, and work collaboratively across our global footprint to ensure we continue to meet these standards.
 The Qantas Group Business Practices Document (PDF) provides an overview of our beliefs, values and business practices and highlights the standards to be upheld by all employees.

 Our approach to risk management starts with our first priority: the safety of our customers and people.
-Qantas was one of the first airlines to introduce an integrated Safety Management System in the 1990s, and we continue to evolve it.
+Qantas was one of the first airlines to introduce an integrated Safety Management System in the 1990s, which we continue to evolve.
 Today we apply the same systematic approach to all risk disciplines, not just aviation safety.
-We integrate aviation operational safety, work health and safety, aviation and cyber security, environment (including climate change) and business resilience, learning from collaboration and shared experiences to make the system better.
+The system integrates the management of risks associated with aviation operational safety; workplace health and safety (WHS); aviation and cyber security; privacy and data governance; environment (including climate change); and business resilience.
+We continue to learn through collaboration and shared experiences to make the system better.

-The CHESS committee has responsibility for strategy, policy, systems oversight, monitoring and corporate governance over operational risks of the Qantas Group.
-This includes safety, WHS, environment, security (including cyber security) and business resilience matters.
+The CHESS has responsibility for strategy, policy, systems oversight, monitoring and corporate governance over operational risks of the Qantas Group.
+This includes aviation safety, WHS, environment, security (including cyber security) and business resilience matters.
 CHESS also has oversight of risks associated with regulatory compliance.

 The frequency with which the Board is informed about issues depends on the significance of the specific risk.
-Qantas’ risk register captures threats and opportunities that have been assessed using the QRAG, with medium, high and extreme risks reported to Executive Management.
-The Board of Directors and Executive Management receive a bi-annual Group Risk Report incorporating the Group Short Term (0-3 year) and Long Term (3-10 year) risk profile, trends, risk interconnectivity and monitors the progress of managing risks rated medium, high and extreme.
+Qantas’ risk management practices capture threats and opportunities that have been assessed using the QRAG, with risks reported to Executive Management based on their significance (risk rating and/or consequence levels).
+The Board of Directors receives a bi-annual Group Risk Report incorporating the Group Short Term (0-3 year) and Long Term (3-10 year) risk profiles, trends, risk interconnectivity and monitors the management of notable risks.

-- Anti-bribery & corruption
+- Anti-bribery and corruption;

-- Modern slavery including child labour / forced labour
+- Modern slavery including child labour / forced labour;

-- Illegal logging
+- Illegal logging;

-- Workplace health and safety, and
+- Workplace health and safety;

 - Cyber security including data and credit card protection.